When a client executes a statement that produces a result set,

 result set has full metadata or no metadata, respectively.

-useful if the client does not know in advance whether a result set
+if the client does not know in advance whether a result set has

 that returns multiple result sets and might change the